Starstrider42/TestFlight-Configs/README.md

-Starstrider42's TestFlight Configs
+TestFlight-Stock
 ============
+From Starstrider42:

-These are alternative configs created for [TestFlight 1.8](https://github.com/KSP-RO/TestFlight).
+"These are alternative configs created for [TestFlight 1.8](https://github.com/KSP-RO/TestFlight).
 Currently, only engines and heat shields are supported; I will be adding configs for other stock parts and mods I play with as time permits.

 The configs are inspired by the ones that ship with Realism Overhaul, but are designed to be a bit more forgiving at the expense of realism.
 I've tried to follow hints from the part descriptions.
 For example, the RT-series boosters and the 3.75 m Kerbodyne engines are a bit prone to exploding, and the Kerbodyne engines start out very unreliable.